sevonda/CaldasQ--INET-3101--Lab-2/README.md

 **INET 3101**

 ## Program Description
-This program manages a simple in-memory database using dynamic memory allocation.
-It allows users to store, view, and modify records containing part details.
-The program manually manage memory without relying on arrays.
-Additionally, users can add new records, delete the last record, and check database details through a menu-driven interface.
+This program manages in-memory database designed to allows users to store, view, and modify records containing part details.
+The program manually manages memory without relying on arrays.
+Additionally, Users can add new records, delete the last record, and check database details through a menu-driven interface.

 ## Menu Definition
 When the program runs, the following menu is displayed: